 - Comes in a stylish white mesh.

-- Features a five-year warranty and one-month money back trial offer.
+- Features a five-year warranty.

 Another of the no-see-um nets, this Serac Camp Hammock Bug Net goes all in with full hammock protection and a super lightweight at only 15 ounces.
 The real draw to this bug net is the light white color that will detract the sun and help you sleep without sweating to death in the summer air.